aitos-io/BoAT-X-Framework/demo/README_en.md

 Before running the PlatONE Demo, you need to install the PlatONE node, as well as smart contract compilation and deployment tools,could visit this website: https://platone.wxblockchain.com .

+Before running the Venachain Demo, you need to install the Venachain node, as well as smart contract compilation and deployment tools,could visit this website: https://github.com/Venachain/Venachain .

 Before running the FISCO-BCOS Demo, you need to install the FISCO-BCOS node and contract deployment.
 FISCO-BCOS source code and installation and deployment steps can visit this website: https://fisco-bcos-documentation.readthedocs.io